patrickmineault/codebook/docs.myst.md

     mkdir docs/figures/
 ```

 The plot can be created with `make plot`.
 The `Makefile` contains a complete description of the inputs and outputs to different scripts, and thus serves as a self-documenting artifact.
-[Software carpentries](https://swcarpentry.github.io/make-novice/) have an excellent tutorial on `make`.
+[Software carpentry](https://swcarpentry.github.io/make-novice/) has an excellent tutorial on `make`.
 What's more, `make` only rebuilds what needs to rebuilt.
 In particular, if the network is already trained, `make` will detect it and won't retrain the network again, skipping ahead to the plotting task.

 `make` uses a domain-specific language (DSL) to define a DAG.
 It might feel daunting to learn yet another language to document a pipeline.
 There are numerous alternatives to `make` that define DAGs in pure Python, including [`doit`](https://pydoit.org/).
 There are also more complex tools that can implement Python DAGs and run them in the cloud, including [`luigi`](https://github.com/spotify/luigi), [`airflow`](https://airflow.apache.org/), and [`dask`](https://docs.dask.org/en/latest/custom-graphs.html).